CROSSHEART05/Zom_Landing_Page/README.md

-# This my zomato landing page clone
+# This is my zomato landing page clone

-## setup branch created